Stanmancer/qr-code-component/README.md

 ### Continued development

-- I want to get more accustumed to making responsive pages
+- I want to improve my use of transitions and making responsive pages
 - I still want to learn more on using custom fonts, using fonts without having to download them.